 This is called stratification and is already a huge problem in US government agencies.

-Just as we needed internet neutrality to ensure that Internet service providers did not create fast lines for those who crash them, it is vital to the future of democracy not to allow government and big tech companies to have access everywhere.
+Just as we needed net neutrality to ensure that companies Internet won't create fast lanes for those who hack it, it's vital to the future of democracy that we don't allow government and big tech companies to have access everywhere.

 The article was published on TNW